tangowhisky37/CoderDojo/Pages/Tracks/BBC-Microbit-Fundamentals-I.md

 - Lesson 12 : Game Counter
 - Lesson 13 : Happy Birthday

-Access to all the course content at CoderDojo Altona North is offered through our Learning Management System i.e. Schoology (http://schoology.com).
+Access to all the course content at CoderDojo Altona North is offered through our Learning Management System i.e. [KidzCanCode LMS](https://learning.kidzcancode.com).
 We use the Learning Management system to give you access to the tutorials and also track your childs progress through the term.
 Please ask your course volunteers/mentors for the course access code which you will need to be able to access the above content.